 Maral, also known as, ‘Maral from Twitter’, ‘Powerhouse’, ‘energy pack’ or ‘Curly’ is one of the most familiar faces in the Nordic tech scene.
 Maral is the CMO at Watty, one of the hottest startups in Europe.
 She is also the co-founder of Peppy Pals, an active ambassador for diversity in tech.
 Former StartupGrind chapter director and SUP46 Femtech co-organizer.

 Guy Kawasaki is an author, former chief evangelist of Apple, and a former trustee of the Wikimedia Foundation.
 Today, he is the chief evangelist of Canva (an online graphic design tool), brand ambassador for Mercedes-Benz, and is also an executive fellow of the Haas School of Business (UC Berkeley).

 Carrie Kerpen an author, columnist, host of the popular podcast “All the Social Ladies”, and the co-founder and CEO of Likeable Media, a digital agency that was named Crain’s sixth Best Place to Work in NYC.

 As a brand marketer, venture investor, and startup advisor, Dave Knox bridges the worlds of the Fortune 500 and entrepreneurship and is widely recognized as an industry thought leader.

 Jonas Koffler is the New York Times and Los Angeles Times bestselling coauthor of HUSTLE: The Power to Charge Your Life with Money, Meaning, and Momentum (Rodale, Penguin Random House Books), which Fortune called “a must-read.”
 It has been published in more than 10 countries.
-Having recovered from a stroke in his 20s, Jonas is a leading voice in driving healing and human potential, and his work has impacted the lives of people around the globe.
+Having recovered from a stroke in his 20s, Jonas is a leading voice in enhancing human potential around how we work, live, learn, and play.

 Russell Ladson is a creative technologist whose work sits at the intersection of emerging technologies, purposeful design, and visual art.
-His work investigates the use of emerging technologies (AR/VR) to heighten the human-to-human experience through experimental concepts around information discovery in a post-smartphone world.
+His work investigates the use of emerging technologies like AR/VR (XR) to heighten the human-to-human experience through experimental concepts around information discovery in a post-smartphone world.

 Mark Levy was the pioneer of designing the Employee Experience at Airbnb.
 A seasoned globally minded Employee Experience Leader, he has chosen to work for big-hearted companies and focus on how he and his team can unleash the talents and passions of a company’s employees.